yogeshgupta100/Housemate/CONTRIBUTING.md

-# Contributing to BuildEstate
+# Contributing to HOUSEMATE

-Thank you for considering contributing to BuildEstate!
+Thank you for considering contributing to HOUSEMATE!
 This document outlines the process for contributing to this project.

 ## Code of Conduct